act3-ace/safe-autonomy-sims/README.md

 ### Docking
 Spacecraft docking scenario where an agent controlled deputy spacecraft must dock with a stationary chief spacecraft while both orbit a central body.
 This is accomplished by approaching the chief to within a predefined docking distance while maintaining a safe relative velocity within that distance.
 The motion of the deputy spacecraft is governed by the Clohessy-Wiltshire linearized dynamics model.
 Comes in the following flavors:

--  **Docking 2D**
-Static 1N thrusters in $`\pm x`$ and  $`\pm y`$.

 -  **Docking 3D**
 Static 1N thrusters in $`\pm x, \pm y, \pm z`$.